How to Help Managers with Goal Setting at Work

 While we all recognize the importance of goals, did you know employees who set them are 14.2 times more likely to find inspiration at work?
 And according to Gallup, inspired employees kick it up a notch in productivity and performance.

 It’s time to give your managers the training on goals they need!
-Let’s launch into the new year with a few tools you can use to help your leaders crush goal-setting in 2024.
+Let’s launch into the new year with a few tools you can use to help your leaders crush goal-setting this year.

 Science shows that 92 percent of people who set goals fail to achieve them.
 Wait, what?